 What is a reverse mortgage?

-A reverse mortgage is a loan that pays you instead of you paying into it.
-It’s a way for retired Oregon home owners to be able to use the equity they’ve built up in their homes and turn that into tax-free cash, all without having to move or sell your home.
-A reverse mortgage is insured by the US government with HUD (Department of Housing), so you can be assured that your cash flow will consistently come as long as you need it.
+A reverse mortgage is mortgage loan that enables you to access a portion of your equity based on your age and appraised home value.
+It’s a way for Oregon home owners 62 and older to turn equity into tax free cash without having to move or sell their home.
+Specifically a Home Equity Conversion Mortgage or HECM (reverse mortgage) is insured by the US government with HUD (Department of Housing and Urban Development), so you can rest assured that your cash flow will consistently come as promised.

 Here’s how it works:

-- There are no required income or credit checks.
+- There are minimal income and credit checks.

-- As long as you live in the home you are not required to make any repayments.
+- As long as you live in your home and adhere to your obligations under the reverse mortgage, you are not required to make any repayments

 - Your Social Security and Medicare benefits will not be affected.